The colours of Baja Mexico

 15 reasons you’ll love kayaking in Baja, Mexico

-Baja, Mexico is easily accessible via flights from Los Angeles.
-It’s only a two hour flight to reach Loreto and a little longer to arrive in La Paz – the two gateway cities for kayakers.
-In fact now there are direct flights from Canada to Loreto.
+Baja, Mexico is easily accessible via direct flights from Calgary on WestJet, Phoenix via American Airlines, Los Angeles via Alaska Airlines, and Tijuana via Colaris.
+Even from Calgary it’s only a 3.5 hour flight to reach Loreto To get to La Paz – one of the other gateway cities for kayakers. you may have to take a bus.

 There are three primary areas to kayak in the Baja – in and around Loreto Bay National Marine Park, the Magdalena Bay area, and the islands of Espiritu Santo and Isla Partida near La Paz.
 Each area is appealing in it’s own way.